y1ngyang/Networking-Fundamentals-from-Akamai-Technical-Academy/README.md

 # Networking-Fundamentals-from-Akamai-Technical-Academy

 This repo has the end results of my capstone project.
-The goal was to create a SOHO network using packet tracer and a presentation decribing the network design and features.
+The goal was to create a SOHO network using packet tracer and a presentation describing the network design and features.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Pre-requisite: